Greetings, my friends, music lovers, thrill seekers, conversationalists all across the fruited plane.

 Oh yeah, isn't that cool?

-So the Republicans now think that they can start passing a lot of bills from the House to the Senate and sending them up to Obama, he'll veto them, and voila, the American people will finally, after six years realize it's been Obama and the Democrats all along who've been gridlocking Washington and not the Republicans.
+And voila, the American people will finally, after six years, realize it's been Obama and the Democrats all along who've been gridlocking Washington and not the Republicans.

 Does anybody have a problem with that besides me?

-I mean, look at isn't that whole way of thinking somewhat defensive?
+I mean, look at, isn't that whole way of thinking somewhat defensive?

-Why even worry about all of that, as Eric Cantor said?
+Why even worry about all of that?

-We gotta stop relitigating the last six years.
+As Eric Kantor said, we got to stop relitigating the last six years.

-By the way, did the left ever stop relitigating gay marriage?
+By the way, did the left ever stop re-litigating gay marriage?

 Did the left ever stop litigating amnesty?